s2-thalavai/polylinguality-practices-in-software-engineering/README.md

 # polylinguality-practices-in-software-engineering

-Polylinguality(Java, JS, TS, Python) Practices in Software Engineering
+Polylinguality(Java, JS and Python) Practices in Software Engineering

 ## Polylinguality Practices in Software Engineering